Telo (mythology)

 Telo is a Celtic god, the eponymous spirit of Toulon in the Var.
 He was the deity of the sacred spring around which the ancient settlement sprang up.
-A series of dedications to Telo come from Périgueux: on three of these Telo is invoked with another deities: the goddesses Sianna (in 3 inscriptions) and Vesunna (in one inscription).
+A series of dedications to Telo come from Périgueux: on three of these Telo is invoked with another deity or deities: the goddesses Sianna (in 3 inscriptions) and Vesunna (in one inscription).

-The etymology of the deities Telo and Sianna is closely related to the Roman Apollo and Diana.